steveshogren/blog-source/source/_posts/2016-1-11-compassionate-interviewing.markdown

 ## The Ideal Candidate

 We want to hire for high-level skills.
-Fast learning, strategic thinking, abstraction design, and emotional intelligence are more important than rote memorization.
+Fast learning, strategic thinking, good design, and emotional intelligence are more important than rote memorization.
 We care more about "ability to grow" than "current skills".
 Our job does not involve whiteboard coding, puzzle questions, or anything that can be discovered with a decent IDE, so those are left out.

 We care a lot about "no jerks".
 We want our workplace to be fun, relaxing, and supportive.
-We want candidates who are comfortable being wrong and corrected regularly, and can correct others politely.
+We want candidates who are comfortable being wrong and corrected regularly, and who can correct others politely.

 We do not care about any question that could be easily be answered by Google.
 If an internet search can easily answer the question, it is pointless to care if the human in front of me happens to know it.
 Given the search revolution of the last decade, the value of memorized facts falls to almost zero.
-Facts as a proxy for actual job skill probably used to be pretty accurate until the internet allowed every interview question to become public record.
+Facts as a proxy for actual job skill probably used to be accurate until the internet allowed every interview question to become public record.

 ## Scoring

-I wish someone will one day invent a perfect productivity score.
+I hope someone one day invents a perfect productivity score!
 For now, counting bugs, features, correct answers, etc, are all proxies that poorly represent actual productivity.
 If those actually worked, why don't we use them for raises, bonuses, and reviews?
 Because.
 They.
 Do.
 Not.
 Work.

+> Counting bugs, features, correct answers, etc, are all proxies that poorly
+> represent actual productivity

 A well-designed rubric _can_ work.
 A rubric is a way of measuring the "un-measurable".
 You probably have seen them in year-end reviews.
-A grid with categories on one side, and a 0-4 score with a paragraph explanation for each.
+A grid with categories on one side, and a 1-5 score with a paragraph explanation for each.
 We only score what has to be explained with a description from the interviewers.

 > "How was the candidate's communication skills?"

 > "They misunderstood me only a few times, and I only had trouble understanding
 > them once or twice.
 The watchers all felt like the communication was pretty
 > good.
-Between our best communicator and worst, they were definitely above
+They were definitely above average: 3/4."
-> average: 3/4."

 > "How about design skills?"

-> "They were able to clearly design this abstraction here, -code-, notice how
+> "They were able to clearly design every abstraction.
+They deeply understood
-> they added this value to the function?
-The other interviewers really thought
-> that this other change over there added a lot of value as well.
-They also
-> seemed to deeply understand passing functions as values, see how this takes a
+> passing functions as values, see how this takes a function for polymorphism?
-> function for polymorphism?
-We prodded a bit, and they were able to give a
+> We prodded a bit, and they were able to give a couple other ways to achieve
-> couple other ways to achieve the same behavior.
-We all agreed it was best the
+> the same behavior.
+We all agreed it was best the way it was.
+All said, they
-> way it was.
-All said, they did most of the heavy lifting for this whole
+> did most of the heavy lifting for this whole project, and it is superbly
-> project, and it is superbly designed: 4/4"
+> designed: 4/4"

 ## Our Process